-The MBTA Green Line Arlington Station is the closest “T” stop to the Boston Public Garden.
+The MBTA Green Line Arlington Station is the closest train stop to the Boston Public Garden.
 From this stop on the corner of Arlington and Boylston Streets, walk across the street and into the Public Garden.
 It is about a four minute walk to the Swan Boats dock.

 The Boston Common Garage on Charles Street is the closest parking garage.
-Parking meters are available on the surrounding streets.
+Parking meters with 2-hour maximum are available on the surrounding streets.
 On Sundays, parking meters are free.
 Hotel and other parking garages are also in the area.

 Group rates are available on weekdays for groups of 20 or more who arrive together and make a single payment at the time of the ride.
 No prepayment is required or accepted due to our weather dependent schedule.
 Groups join the same wait line with all other passengers so please plan for a wait of approximately 10-20 minutes.
 Please add your group to our schedule, you will receive a confirmation email with additional details for your visit by using our Online Group Booking system.

 Under 2 yrs.
 Free